takerbiker/yoga_for_beginners/README.md

 # yoga_for_beginners
-A web app for beginner yoga practitioners
+A web app for beginners to track their yoga journey!